• Skip to main content

 • Set the sous vide temp for 134°.
 Optional: Reserve the marinade if you would like and reduce to make a sauce with the juices from the cooked lamb.

-• Remove rack from bag and place in a sous vide safe sealable bag.
+• Remove rack of lamb from bag with marinade and place in a sous vide safe sealable bag.
 Submerge in the water once it is at the cooking temperature and cook for 5-6 hours.

-• Once ready, remove from sous vide bath and bag and place rack in a roasting pan in the oven on broil for 3-5 minutes until outside is carmelized and browned to desired level.
+• Once ready, remove from sous vide bath and bag and place rack in a roasting pan, fat side up, in the oven on broil for 3-5 minutes until outside is caramelized and browned to desired level.

 • Cut into individual chops, sprinkle with finishing salt and serve.